aldettinger/camel-quarkus-workshop/README.md

  + [Create a new extension](https://camel.apache.org/camel-quarkus/latest/contributor-guide/create-new-extension.html)
  + [Promote a JVM extension to native](https://camel.apache.org/camel-quarkus/latest/contributor-guide/promote-jvm-to-native.html)

-## Break (5 minutes)
-That's a lot of content.
-Let's have a break before the final part.

 ## Part 6 - Camel Quarkus Enterprise Integration Patterns
-Estimate time : 25 minutes
+Estimate time : 30 minutes

 Being able to consume/produce messages from/to a lot of technologies is not always sufficient.
 In order to face any integration challenges, one would need to have a sort of recipe book describing common integration patterns and how to apply them.